ryxu-xo/lavacore/INSTALLATION.md

 # Installation & Setup Guide

-Complete guide for installing and setting up Lava.ts in your project.
+Complete guide for installing and setting up lavaflow in your project.

 ## Prerequisites